wp-plugins/work-the-flow-file-upload/README.txt

 === Work The Flow File Upload ===
 Contributors: lynton_reed
 Donate link: http://wtf-fu.com/
-Tags: file upload, upload, workflow, ajax, jquery, html5, image, gallery Requires at least: 3.5.1
+Tags: file upload, upload, workflow, html5, image, gallery Requires at least: 3.5.1
 Tested up to: 3.8.1
 Stable tag: 1.1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Embed Html5 User File Uploads and Workflows into pages and posts.
+Multiple file Drag and Drop upload, Image Gallery display, Reordering and Archiving

 == Description ==

-Work the Flow File Upload.
+*Work the Flow File Upload.*
+Embed Html5 User File Uploads and Workflows into pages and posts.
+Multiple file Drag and Drop upload, Image Gallery display, Reordering and Archiving.

-This plugin may be used to facilitate simple workflow and html5 front end upload on a wordpress site.
+This two in one plugin provides shortcodes to embed front end user file upload capability and / or step by step workflow.

-By embedding shortcodes into your pages you can provide users with file upload capability and / or workflow steps, configurable from an admin interface by an administrator.
+Workflow configurations, File Upload capabilities and user files can be managed from the admin interface by an administrator.

+Default configurations can be overridden in embedded short code attributes so, for example, you can define varying locations, file types, file sizes, max number of files, thumbnail size, and other parameters for uploads.

 Files are uploaded to a configurable subdirectory location under the wordpress user upload directory.
-You may also specify allowed file types, number of upload files allowed and other parameters.

-Uploaded files can be managed via the backend allowing for archiving as zip files and deletion.
+Uploaded files from each user can be managed via the backend allowing for archiving as zip files and deletion.

 Workflows allow simple stepwise processing of each stage.
 Users can be allowed to move forward or backward through the workflow as desired.
-File upload short codes can also be embedded inside workflow stages to provide upload capabiliy to a given workflow stage.
+File upload short codes can also be embedded inside workflow stages to provide upload capabiliy inside a given workflow stage.

-Workflow hooks to user defined functions may also be added to allow post and pre processing as desired as a user moves from one stage to the next.
+Workflow pre and post functions may also be added to allow post and pre processing as desired as a user moves from one stage to the next.
 For example to archive files or send and email once a user reaches a certain point in the workflow.

 File uploads are html5 based allowing multiple concurrent file uploads to be processed.